-New Zealand coffee company Allpress Espresso has confirmed it will sponsor New Zealand’s presentation by Lisa Reihana at the 2017 Venice Art Biennale.
+New Zealand coffee company Allpress Espresso has confirmed it will sponsor New Zealand’s presentation by Lisa Reihana at the Biennale Arte 2017 in Venice.

 With roasteries in Auckland, Dunedin, Sydney, Melbourne, London and Tokyo, Allpress has a global reach and sees support for the exhibition as a natural fit for the company.

 Founder Michael Allpress says, “By its very nature art goes hand-in-hand with the coffee community.
 We have sponsored the arts in different ways over the years, including supporting artists through our studio artists’ spaces in both Auckland and Melbourne.”

 He says, “Art and its inventiveness, and the inspiration and discussion it informs, has been close to Allpress for a long time, without this connection being fully recognised by our larger community.
 We are very excited to partner with New Zealand at Venice to take this awareness to a new level.”

 The exhibition, Lisa Reihana: Emissaries, will showcase New Zealand contemporary art in 2017 at the 57th International Art Exhibition - La Biennale di Venezia, the premier international arts and culture event since 1895.
 The New Zealand pavilion will be housed in the Tese dell'Isolotto, one of the oldest buildings in the Arsenale, among many permanent national pavilions.
 It will include Reihana’s panoramic video in Pursuit of Venus [infected], expanded and augmented with a series of new photographic works.